TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/General/Index.rst

 In this example we configure two crop variants, one with the id "mobile", one with the id "desktop".
-The array key defines the crop variant id, which will be used when rendering an image with the image view helper.
+The array key defines the crop variant id, which will be used when rendering an image with the image `ViewHelper`:pn:.

 The array key is used as identifier for the ratio and the label is specified with the "title" and the actual (floating point) ratio with the "value" key.